grumlimited/geocalc/README.md

       Point southWest = new Point(new DegreeCoordinate(50), new DegreeCoordinate(110));
       BoundingArea boundingArea = new BoundingArea(northEast, southWest);

-you can determine whether a point is contained withing that area using:
+you can determine whether a point is contained within that area using:

       Point point1 = new Point(new DegreeCoordinate(60), new DegreeCoordinate(120));
       assertTrue(boundingArea.isContainedWithin(point1)); //true